kelseyhightower/kubernetes-the-hard-way/docs/14-cleanup.md

 # Cleaning Up

-In this labs you will delete the compute resources created during this tutorial.
+In this lab you will delete the compute resources created during this tutorial.

 ## Compute Instances